-2. Finance Committee:monitors budget and approves various proposed activities.

-3. Academic Senate: is the highest academic body driving the curriculum, award of degrees etc.

-4. Planning and Monitoring Board: Monitors the developmental programmes of teaching and research in the University.
+- 2. Finance Committee: monitors budget and approves various proposed activities. - 3.
+Academic Senate is the highest academic body driving the curriculum, award of degrees etc. - 4.
+Planning and Monitoring Board: Monitors the developmental programmes of teaching and research in the University.

-The following Committees at the University level ensure a

-Annual Quality Assurance Report of JAWAHARLAL NEHRU ARCHITECTURE AND FINE ARTS UNIVERSITY decentralised and democratic process of decision making:
+The following Committees at the University level ensure a decentralised and democratic process of decision making:

 - 1. Standing Committee for Academic Planning:

 - 2. Board of Studies for curriculum development

-- 3. R & D Cell
+- 3. Research & Development Cell

 - 4. Consultancy Cell

 - 5. Nodal Officers for SC & ST, BC